 Thanks to some miracle-beyond-all-miracles, my family and I have managed not to catch the flu (yet) this year. *Knocks on every piece of wood in a five mile radius* Actually, it’s not entirely thanks to luck.
 Since I’m immune compromised, we’ve been doing a lot of preventative measures to try to keep this nasty, nasty bug out of our house.

-We’ve stopped going to most public places, and if we do, we just deal with all the weird looks and wear masks (we have fun ones that are reusable—they’re great).
+We’ve stopped going to most public places, and if we do, we just deal with all the looks and wear masks.
 We take homemade elderberry syrup daily.
 We have hand sanitizer within reach at all times.
 And, maybe most importantly of all, we’re eating to support our immune systems.
-I think that probably means something different for each person, but for us, that means no sugar, no grains, and lots and lots of anti-inflammatory herbs, spices, fruits, and veggies.
+I think that probably means something different for each person, but for us, one way to do that is by eating lots and lots of anti-inflammatory herbs, spices, fruits, and veggies.

 The biggest change between this Chicken Zoodle Soup and my regular Chicken Noodle Soup is swapping out the wheat noodles for zucchini noodles.
 Now, I’m not a huge zoodle fan.
 No matter what tricks and tips I use, they always seem to turn out soggy and watery and just not-even-a-little bit like real noodles.
 But, trust me, they flat out WORK in this soup.
 All those problems of sogginess and wateriness are gone because, well, the noodles are soaking in bath of broth!
 It’s the perfect use for zucchini noodles.

 Of course, I also made sure to add lots of turmeric to this dish.
-We talked about why turmeric is so freaking awesome back in this post, so I won’t rehash it, but basically—turmeric is crazy pants good for you, and it’s crazy pants tasty, so why not eat it whenever you can?
+We talked about why turmeric is so freaking awesome back in this post, so I won’t rehash it, but basically—turmeric is super good for you, and it’s super tasty, so why not eat it whenever you can?

 In the recipe, I’ve include both from-scratch (cooking from a whole chicken) and quick-and-easy (using precooked rotisserie chicken) methods.
 Both end up making awesome chicken zoodle soup, but like all things in the kitchen, the from-scratch method is a little bit tastier and will save you a bit of cash.